-GlobeMed at Bethel University partners with Rural Economic Development Association (REDA) in Svay Rieng, Cambodia to provide rural families with latrines and water pumps.
+GlobeMed at Bethel partners with Rural Economic Development Association (REDA) in Svay Rieng, Cambodia to support sanitation/hygiene and income generation initiatives.

 GlobeMed at Bethel University + REDA

 Rural Economic Development Association (REDA) | Svay Rieng, Cambodia

 REDA provides capacity building and public health services to four Health Centers, eight communes and 80 villages throughout the Svay Rieng District of Cambodia.

 “We believe these young people will bring energy and new ideas to the village communities. … We expect they will have some ownership of the projects they are involved with as they have been discussing the needs of the villagers and getting to know something about REDA and the people REDA desires to help most, the poorest families in Svay Rieng.”

 The Rural Econonmic Development Association (REDA) was established on August 15th, 1993 in the Svay Rieng, Cambodia.
 REDA provides social support and counseling to people living wth HIV/AIDS and suffering chornic illnesses.
 Programs facilitated by REDA include: Integrated Care and Prevention teams, agriculture skills for improved livelihood, health system strengthening, vocation training for young adults, water & oral rehydration, and orphanage housing/educational training for 36 children.
 REDA’s supports households in becoming self-sufficient, thereby securing their basic human rights to health and economic livelihood.